davidyu/Q-bert/README.md

 ##History

-This game "happened" in a rough-n-tumble 2 weeks, after which three separate final projects were all due.
-It is rough around the edges, but I got to try out spline-based animations and OpenGL in the raw.
+This game "happened" in a rough-n-tumble 2 weeks, after which three final projects were all due.
+It's a little rough around the edges, but I got to try out spline-based animations and OpenGL in the raw.
 I used a close friend's game frameworks library to facilitate multiplatform compatibility (in the end, this was tested to work on both Linux and Windows; OS X seemed to lack stable binaries of SDL2).

 ##Tools and cool tech